tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 During the execution of a Consensus instance, the `CheckTxState` may be updated concurrently with the `ExecuteTxState`, as messages may be sent concurrently on the Consensus and Mempool connections.
-At the end of the Consensus instance, as described above, Tendermint will lock the mempool and flush the mempool connection before calling `Commit`, ensuring that all existing `CheckTx` calls are responded to and no new ones can begin.
+At the end of the Consensus instance, as described above, Tendermint locks the mempool and flushes the mempool connection before calling `Commit`, ensuring that all existing `CheckTx` calls are responded to and no new ones can begin.